-- The 3 yearly review on the Office's space is due in February 2023 - Depreciation is updated based on actual and forecast capital expenditure for the entire period.
+- The three-yearly rent review on the Office's space was carried out in February 2023.
+Under the terms of the lease, this resulted in a 9% increase in the rent.
+A further rent review is scheduled for 2026 and this has been included in the forecast. - Depreciation is updated based on actual and forecast capital expenditure for the entire period of this forecast.